elusivecodes/FyreStream/README.md

 **Is Writable**

-Determine if the stream is writable.
+Determine whether the stream is writable.

 ```php
 $isWritable = $stream->isWritable();